Scalable Gaussian Process Regression Via Median Posterior Inference for Estimating Multi-Pollutant Mixture Health Effects: Application: Major Particulate Matter Constituents and Greenspace on Birthweight in Massachusetts

 \section{Application: Major Particulate Matter Constituents and Greenspace on Birthweight in Massachusetts}

 To further evaluate our method on a real data set, we considered data from a study of major particulate matter constituents and greenspace and birthweight.
 The data consisted of the outcome, exposure and confounder information from 907,766 newborns in Massachusetts born during January 2001 to 31 December 2012 (\cite{FongKelvinC2019Rtom}).
 After excluding the observation records with missing data, there were $n=685,857$ observations used for analysis.
 As exposures, we included exposure data averaged over the pregnancy period on address-specific normalized Ozone, PM$_{2.5}$, EC, OC, nitrate, and sulfate, as well as the normalized difference vegatation index (NDVI), in the nonparametric part of the model, and confounders including maternal characteristics in the linear component of the model.
 These pollutant exposures were estimated using a high-resolution exposure model based on remote-sensing satellite data, land use and meterologic variables \citep{di2016hybrid}.
 We randomly split the sample to $K=686$ (using $t\approx1/2$) different splits, each split contains $\approx$1000 samples.
 For each split, we ran the MCMC sampler for 1,000 iterations after 1,000 burn-in iterations, and every fifth sample was kept for further inference, thus we retain $N=200$ posterior samples for each split.
-Further details on the confounders included in the analysis can be found in Appendix \ref{appendix: birthweight data}.
+Further details on the confounders included in the analysis can be found in the supplementary materials.
+In addition, the correlation matrix for this data is in Figure A1 in the supplementary materials.

 Figure \ref{fig: pollutant exp} shows estimated exposure-response relatoinships between the mean outcome and each exposure, when fixing all other exposures at their median values.
 Results suggests that, for the PM$_{2.5}$, EC, and OC terms, exposure levels are negatively associated with mean birthweight.
 In contrast, Ozone, nitrate, and NDVI levels are positively associated with mean birthweight, and there is no association between birthweight and maternal exposure to sulfate.
 Among negatively associated constituents, EC and remaining PM$_{2.5}$ constituents have stronger linear negative associations compared to OC.
 Among positive associations, NDVI and Ozone seem to have a strong linear relationship with birth-weight.
 However, for nitrate, when its concentration is lower than +1 standard deviation, it is positively associated with birth weight increase, whereas when it is above the mean level over 1 standard deviation, it is negatively associated with birth-weight.
 This suggests the possibility of effect modification.